uwmadisoncals/cals-main-plugins/all-in-one-event-calendar/readme.txt

 == Changelog ==

+= Version 2.5.26 =
+* Fixed: Compatibility with PHP < 5.4.

+= Version 2.5.25 =
+* Fixed: Compatibility with PHP < 5.4.

+= Version 2.5.24 =
+* Added: New samples section to help new calendar users.

+= Version 2.5.23 =
+* Fixed: External ticketing URLs was not being presented correctly on imported events.

+= Version 2.5.22 =
+* Fixed: On some PHP installations a specific code for exporting events wouldn't work.
+Thanks to @vralfy.
+* Fixed: On some events the featured image was missing.

 = Version 2.5.21 =
 * Fixed: One code implemented in Core 2.5.20 was incompatible with PHP 5.
+Thanks to @nelero.

 = Version 2.5.20 =
 * Fixed: Monthly view would fill up with empty lines if there are no events for the current month.